 Illinois Nontraditional-Hour Child Care Study (INCCS)

 Over one in three young children in the U.S. are in child care during nontraditional hours (NTH; including early mornings, evenings, nights, and weekends).
-This project addresses critical gaps in knowledge about what quality looks like in child care; the experiences of families who search for and use NTH child care; the lived experiences of providers who offer care during these hours; and the types of supports needed to maintain, sustain, and grow the supply of NTH care.
-The knowledge gathered will provide IDHS and other states with new knowledge to inform policy development aimed at building supply and increasing equitable access, enhancing quality, and sustaining a thriving NTH child care workforce.
+This project will inform policy development aimed at building supply of NTH child care that increases parent choice to support a productive and stable third shift work force.
+In addition, the project will fill gaps about what quality looks like in NTH child care and the supports needed to maintain, sustain, and grow the supply of NTH care.

 Summary

-Ensuring equitable access to high-quality child care for all families necessitates attention to the intersections of income, race, and employment in shaping the child care needs of families.
-Significant proportions of families with young children living in disinvested communities work nontraditional hours and need child care during these hours.
-Specifically, national research finds that young children in families experiencing poverty, families led by a single parent, or families that identify as Black are disproportionately likely to have a parent working a NTH schedule.
+Significant proportions of working families with young children work nontraditional hours and need child care during these hours.
 Yet the early care and education field has focused almost exclusively on child care provision during daytime, weekday hours with limited attention to quality, supply, and workforce experiences during NTHs.
 In fact, the majority of NTH child care takes place in unpaid relative and nonrelative child care settings.

 This four-year project implements a sequenced set of research activities to yield new knowledge about the core pillars of NTH child care: